 For instance, let’s say a QR Code is embedded in a user’s bank statement for approving a loan sanction.
 When the QR Code is not protected, the documents can be easily accessible, exposing critical information to anyone.

 With password-protected QR Codes, this can be prevented.

-To create a password-protected QR Code, you can add a strong password to the QR Code and share it only with the relevant person.
+To create password-protected QR Codes, you can add a strong password to the QR Codes and share it only with the relevant people.

 #5 Can you restrict content based on age?